stfc/ceph-performance-data/README.md

 # ceph-performance-grapher

-> \WebApp to plot performance data on the CEPH object store.\
+WebApp to plot performance data on the CEPH object store.
+It App Vue.js in order to modularise all the tests.
+Each type of test has its own subset of Vue.js components, making it extremely easy to modularise and expand the app.

 ## Build Setup